xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 The Manual Way
 --------------

-I suppose you probably are already familiar with the setup manual way.
+I suppose you probably are already familiar with the setup in manual way.
 In a brief summary, the steps are:

-1. Define 3 x 3 (or similar) regular pattern from "Multiple Record Setup" dialog window.
+1. Define 3 x 3 (or similar) regular pattern from **Multiple Record Setup** dialog window.
 2. Add four corner points in an image in circular fashion.
 3. Click on button **[ For Corners of Regular Pattern ]**, and use buttons **[ IS